Johnny Rodgers: Legacy

 In 1999, Rodgers was selected to the Nebraska All-Century Football Team via fan poll and named to the All-Century Nebraska football team by Gannett News Service.
 In 2000, he was voted the University of Nebraska's "Player of the Century" by Sports Illustrated.
 In 2002, he was named to the Athlon Sports Nebraska All-Time Team.
 He is one of only sixteen Cornhuskers to have his jersey retired by the team.

 In 1999, Rodgers was selected as a receiver by Sports Illustrated in their "NCAA Football All-Century Team".
 Other receivers selected were Jerry Rice, Mike Ditka, Pat Richter, Tim Brown, Raghib Ismail, Don Hutson, Bennie Oosterbaan, Howard Twilley, Ted Kwalick, Anthony Carter, Keith Jackson and Desmond Howard.
 Rodgers was one of six Nebraska Cornhuskers on this All-Century Team 85 man roster; the others being Rich Glover, Dave Rimington, Dean Steinkuhler, Tommie Frazier and Aaron Taylor.

 In 1999, Rodgers was selected as a starting receiver to the Walter Camp Football Foundation College Football All Century Team.
 Other receivers selected were Fred Biletnikoff, Tim Brown, Bernie Oosterbaan, Larry Kelley, Raghib Ismail, Don Hutson, Howard Twilley and Keith Jackson.
 Rodgers was one of six Nebraska Cornhuskers selected to this 83 man roster; the others being Rimington, Steinkuhler, Will Shields, Frazier and Taylor.

 On the College Football News list of the 100 Greatest Players of All-Time, Johnny Rodgers was ranked #44.
 In 2007, he was ranked #23 on ESPN's Top 25 Players In College Football History list.
 In 2000 Johnny Rodgers was inducted into the College Football Hall of Fame and was also voted the "Most Valuable Player" in the history of the Big Eight.

 Rodgers also remains a legend north of the border in Montreal.
 The Alouettes honored him with a special homecoming on September 11, 2011, 35 years since he last wore a Larks uniform.
 He was greeted with a standing ovation.

+In 2011 the Jet Award was established in Rodgers honor, as a national award given annually to the best return specialist in all of college football.
+Beginning with the 2012 award ceremony, in addition to being given to the annual award winner, the Jet Award will be presented retroactively one decade at a time, starting with the 1959–1969 winners.